BilalAzhar0/OpenWrt-package-using-CMake/README.md

 # OpenWRT-package-using-CMake
 _This repository is demonstrating how to employ CMake for building packages for an OpenWRT system.
-It is not a very comprehensive example but does demonstrate how implement CMake for a simple project, will be updated_
+It is not a very comprehensive example but does demonstrate how  to implement CMake for a simple project, will be updated_

 ## Commissioning build environment